New Hampshire Wildcats football: Division I-AA/FCS playoffs

-The Wildcats have appeared in the Division I-AA/FCS Playoffs 17 times, playing 32 postseason games.
-Their overall record is 15–17.
+The Wildcats have appeared in the Division I-AA/FCS Playoffs 18 times, playing 33 postseason games.
+Their overall record is 15–18.

 Rivalries

 Maine

 The football programs of New Hampshire and the Maine Black Bears first met in 1903, and have met annually since 1922, except for two season during World War II and during the 2020 season due to impact from the COVID-19 pandemic.
 Since 1948, the winning team gets possession of an antique musket until the next season's game.
 The teams met for the 100th time in 2010.

 UMass

-The football programs of New Hampshire and the UMass Minutemen first met in 1897, and most recently met in 2011.
+The football programs of New Hampshire and the UMass Minutemen first met in 1897, and most recently in 2011, which was their 74th meeting.
 Since 1986, the most outstanding player of the matchup has been awarded the Bill Knight Trophy.
 However, the future of the rivalry is in question, as the two programs are now in different NCAA football classifications.
-The teams met for the 70th time in 2007.